shayant98/GFServerless/README.md

 # GFServerless
-Serverless Webapp build using LAMBDA functions. this project is a serverless implemantation of 'GithubFinder' with some enhancements
+Serverless Webapp build using LAMBDA functions. this project is a serverless implemantation of [GithubFinder](https://github.com/shayant98/GithubFinder) with some enhancements

 ## Dependencies
 * Boostrap CDN
 * Axios HTTP